Digital Accelerator Program

 The Digital Accelerator Program is an action of Maitland City Council’s COVID-19 Response and Recovery and aims to assist businesses looking to transition from traditional in store retail operations to both in store and online ecommerce sales.

 The program will provide eligible and approved retail businesses free access to tailored support services with the goal of assisting them to transition successfully.

-The application process is simple and just requires the completion of a short online form.
+The application process is simple; please complete the online form.

 The program’s objectives are:

 - To assist businesses impacted by COVID-19 to remain viable as consumer trends shift towards an increasing preference for online and contactless purchasing.

 - To provide practical hands on support, training and assistance to get businesses started or to make further progress on their transition.

 - To assist businesses to overcome roadblocks or challenges that might occur, and ultimately to see their online ecommerce store launched and or starting to receive regular orders.

 - To develop a plan and to make recommendations to businesses on how they might make the transition.

 - To provide practical hands on support, training and assistance to get businesses started on the transition, to overcome roadblocks or any challenges might occur, and ultimately to see their online ecommerce store launched and or starting to receive regular orders.